-Pittsburgh Rear-End Accident Lawyers
+Pittsburgh Rear End Accident Lawyers

 Experienced Pittsburgh Motor Vehicle Accident Lawyers Help Injured Victims Recover Compensation Following Rear-End Accidents

 No one really expects to get involved in a motor vehicle accident.
 However, rear-end collisions are arguably the most surprising kind of accident for collision victims, because you rarely look behind you to see the other vehicle coming.
-Rear-end accidents are usually caused because the driver in the rear is following the vehicle in front too closely, or the vehicle in rear is speeding or both.
+Rear-end accidents are usually caused because the driver in the rear is following the vehicle in front too closely, or the vehicle in the rear is speeding or both.
 As a result, there is a presumption that the driver in the rear is responsible for a rear-end accident, as the law requires all drivers to follow vehicles in such a way as to be able to safely stop in all scenarios.

 If you or your loved one’s vehicle was rear-ended by another vehicle, contact our firm today to schedule a free case evaluation to talk to one of our knowledgeable attorneys and learn more about your rights and options and how we can maximize the recovery you can receive in your case.